PennLINC/aslprep/docs/workflows.rst

 structural images and performs basic reconstruction (``autorecon1``) with the exception of skull-stripping.
 Skull-stripping is skipped since the brain mask :ref:`calculated previously
-<t1preproc_steps>` is injected into the appropriate location for FreeSurfer.
+<t1preproc_steps>` is pulled into the appropriate location for FreeSurfer.
 For example, a subject with only one session with T1w and T2w images would be processed by the following command::